 10 Nov Thanksgiving Safety for Your Pets

-Toxic Foods for Dogs and Cats
+Toxic Thanksgiving Foods for Dogs and Cats

-Despite Thanksgiving being built on hearts filled with gratitude for the blessings we have in life, most people would agree that it’s the huge delicious meal that we look forward to.
-Whether you and your family celebrate with a traditional Thanksgiving meal, something allergen or lifestyle-friendly, or choose a different theme all together, it’s a day filled with delicious dishes and lots of leftovers.
+Despite the many joys of Thanksgiving, most people would agree that it’s the delicious meal we look forward to.
+Whether you and your family celebrate with a traditional Thanksgiving meal, something allergen or lifestyle-friendly, or choose a different theme altogether, it’s a day filled with scrumptious dishes and lots of leftovers.

 Are onions and garlic bad for cats and dogs?
 In small quantities, these vegetables can’t do much harm.
-However, in larger quantities both of these vegetables contain toxins that can damage your pet’s red blood cells, causing hemolytic anemia in extreme situations.
+However, in larger quantities, both of these vegetables contain toxins that can damage your pet’s red blood cells, causing hemolytic anemia in extreme situations.

 If you catch your pet sneaking yeast dough while it’s trying to rise on the counter, or stealing some rolls that fall from the table, prepare to take them to your nearest emergency vet clinic right away.
 Until you can get them there, you can give them ice water to drink to slow down the fermentation process that could be occurring in their stomach.